-Growing up, football and basketball were my favorite sports. ¬†I played lots of touch football with my friends and family. ¬†Yet as parents, when our boys played high school sports, my wife and I did not allow them to play tackle football: ¬†We felt ¬†that with the amount and severity of injuries in football, the risk was too high. ¬†Given the recent revelations of long-term injuries in football, the question can be asked anew: Would we have let our children play football today, or more urgently, would we want our grandchildren to play football today?
+Growing up, football and basketball were my favorite sports.
+I played plenty of tackle and touch football, on teams and with friends and family.¬†Yet later as parents, when our boys played high school sports, my wife and I did not allow them to play tackle football: ¬†We felt¬†that with the amount and severity of injuries in football, the risk was too high.
+Given the recent revelations of long-term injuries in football, the question can be asked anew: ¬†Would we have let our children play football today, or more urgently, would we want our grandchildren to play football today?

 When I was growing up, my father taught us a little ditty from his Mennonite boyhood: